Back of the Yards (New City)

 On July 27th 1919 a massive race riot broke out in Chicago when a black teenager drowned to death at 29th Street and Lake Michigan in the Douglas neighborhood.
 This neighborhood was struggling with black and white race relations since the neighborhood was changing from white to black.
 The beach in Douglas had an unofficial racial divide at 29th Street and a black teenager accidentally crossed that line, and a group of white youths felt justified in throwing rocks which struck the boy’s head causing him to fall in the water to his death.
 This sparked a massive war on the south side between whites and blacks that even resulted in shootings and deaths.
 15 white men were killed in the riots while 23 blacks were killed.
 The police did very little to stop the rioting as they were on the side of the white man.
 The state militia needed to intervene since the city had no interest in putting down the uprising.
 The rioting and brawling happened all around the New City neighborhood.
 The Irish gangs of Canaryville gained a major reputation for battling invading gangs of blacks that were trying to cross over into the neighborhood or near it during the riots.
 The Irish gangs fought savagely and from there on, Canaryville gangs became well known, and Canaryville was said to be one of the toughest of neighborhoods when in reality the Back of The Yards was much crazier as Canaryville has always been a neighborhood that tried to remain stable and middle class.

 In the 1930s the Great Depression era threatened to make conditions worse for workers and for the community living standards as a whole, but the now mostly Polish populace decided they had enough of this and began forming the Packinghouse Workers Organizing Committee and the Back of The Yards Neighborhood Council that worked tirelessly to force the stockyards to provide better working conditions in the yards and also to regulate the yards from polluting the neighborhood to death.
-By 1939 they had achieved their goal and better conditions and pollution control helped better the community.
+By 1939 they had achieved their goal and better conditions, and pollution control helped better the community.
 The Union Stock Yards employed over 40,000 Chicagoans by their peak in the 1940s but by 1952 the development of trucking routes to export and import meat around the country called for a closing of several meat packing houses and as the 1950s progressed employment in the area began to downsize causing more poverty and socioeconomic problems this brought about another breed of street gangs known as greaser gangs.

 The Back of The Yards and Canaryville had the most violent greaser gangs in the entire city that were known to be the toughest in the city.
 Greaser type gangs began forming as early as the late 1940s.
 The Rebels formed in 1949 and became the most notorious gang in the Back of the Yards.
 The Rebels were one tough group as they quickly dominated the neighborhood by the early 1950s.